-- Evacuate on your own (if necessary) based on the eruption notice, volcanic warning and volcanic alert level the JMA has issued. - If the local government issues an evacuation instruction, evacuate and proceed to a safe place. - When you receive an evacuation advisory or an eruption occurs while you are climbing a mountain, follow the instructions below: - i.
-Leave the crater and its vicinity immediately. - ii.
+- Evacuate on your own (if necessary) based on the eruption notice, volcanic warning and volcanic alert level the JMA has issued. - If the local government issues an evacuation instruction, evacuate and proceed to a safe place. - When you receive the above-mentioned information or an eruption occurs while you are climbing a mountain, you should take the following actions; - Leave the crater and its vicinity immediately. - ii.
 Evacuate and proceed to a mountain hut or a shelter. - iii.
 Wear a helmet to cover your head.

+3 Evacuation

-3-1 Evacuation shelters
+Evacuation shelters

-An evacuation shelter is a temporary evacuate location or facility that can save your life during disasters.
+An evacuation shelter is a temporary evacuation area or facility that can save your life during disasters.